spacez320/eudaimonia/posts/go-notes.md

 ## Variables

 Go has static types with hinting.
-You can explicitly declare types, or you can have Go figure it out using `:=`.
+You can explicitly declare types or you can have Go figure it out.

 The following are equivalent: